mikolmogorov/Ragout/README.md

 Description
 -----------
-Ragout (Reference-Assisted Genome Ordering UTility) is a tool for chromosome assembly using multiple references.
-Given a set of assembly fragments (contigs/scaffolds) and one or multiple related references (complete or draft), it produces a chromosome-scale assembly (as a set of scaffolds).
+Ragout (Reference-Assisted Genome Ordering UTility) is a tool for chromosome-level scaffolding using multiple references.
+Given initial assembly fragments (contigs/scaffolds) and one or multiple related references (complete or draft), it produces a chromosome-scale assembly (as a set of scaffolds).

 The approach is based on the analysis of genome rearrangements (like inversions or chromosomal translocations) between the input genomes